My Almost Botched Adoption

 I met Mom in January 2014 on one of her many trips to the vet.
 At the time I occupied the display cage (as an adoptable kitty) in the lobby.
 I tried my best to attract her with my witty conversation, but was discouraged when she left without me.
 Soon Mom returned and asked to visit me.
 She met my sisters, too.
 I really turned on the charm, showing her my affectionate nature.
 I was a little over a year old at that time, being born in October (?)
 2012.She seemed to like me, but left again without me.
 On January 17, Mom came back with a man who wanted to meet me.
 He must have liked me because Mom and the man (my dad) adopted me that night and named me Jou Jou B.

 I stayed at the vet for some medical care until Saturday, when Mom brought me home.
-The trip did not go smoothly.
+How did I react to my adoption?
+The trip home did not go smoothly.
 I was NOT happy in the cat carrier, and I downright freaked out when Mom put me in a big cage, and I saw several strange cats.
 I leaped and jumped all over inside the cage, scaring Mom a lot.
 She took me back to the vet for two more weeks until I was completely healthy.
 Mom visited me every day, so I knew she had not abandoned me.

 My Very Happy Home